dart-lang/build/builder_pkgs/mockito/README.md

 Testing with real objects is preferred over testing with mocks - if you can construct a real instance for your tests, you should!
 If there are no calls to [`verify`] in your test, it is a strong signal that you may not need mocks at all, though it's also OK to use a `Mock` like a stub.
-When it's not possible to use the real object, a tested implementation of a fake is the next best thing - it's more likely to behave similarly to the real class than responses stubbed out in tests.
+Data models never need to be mocked if they can be constructed with stubbed data.
+When it's not possible to use the real object, a tested implementation of a fake is the next best thing; it's more likely to behave similarly to the real class than responses stubbed out in tests.
 Finally an object which `extends Fake` using manually overridden methods is preferred over an object which `extends Mock` used as either a stub or a mock.

 A class which `extends Mock` should _never_ stub out its own responses with `when` in its constructor or anywhere else.
 Stubbed responses should be defined